NemesisX1/Bitly-Like/README.md

 # my-bitly 🔗

-This is a small projet made with the Laravel framework.
+This is a small project made with the Laravel framework.

 ## Goals 📌